HOW HEALTHY IS YOUR LIVER?

-Although liver disease is stereotypically linked to alcohol or drugs, the truth is that there are over 100 known forms of liver disease caused by a variety of factors and affecting everyone from infants to older adults.
+Although liver disease is stereotypically linked to alcohol or drugs, the truth is that there are over 100 known forms of liver disease caused by a variety of factors affecting everyone from infants to older adults.
 It is estimated that liver disease affects at least 2 million people in the UK.

 The liver is a large organ which sits in the abdomen (tummy region).
 It is composed of two main sections, called the right and left lobes, and it has several important functions.